 With over 32% of Americans reported to be overweight, you’re not alone!

-To help you, we've created this simple guide showing you how to reduce that fatty pouch and start feeling attractive again.
+To help you, we’ve created this simple guide showing what causes fat to grow in this area and the best methods to reduce that fatty pouch and start feeling attractive again.

 Before we begin to look at methods of fat reduction, it’s worthwhile looking at what may have caused the problem in the first place.

 That way, you can tackle the problem from two angles:

 - Adding new positive behaviours

 …which will result in much faster progress.

 #1 Rapid Weight Loss